pypi/warehouse/docs/user/trusted-publishers/adding-a-publisher.md

-    For example, if you have a project at `https://github.com/octo-org/sampleproject` that uses a publishing workflow defined in `.github/workflows/release.yml` and a custom environment named `release`, then you'd do the following:
+    For example, if you have a project at `https://github.com/octo-org/sampleproject` that uses a publishing workflow defined in `.github/workflows/release.yml` and a custom environment named `pypi`, then you'd do the following:

     ![Image showing adding a new GitHub publisher](/assets/trusted-publishing/github/project-publishing-form.png)